 My rating: 4 of 5 stars

-Arcadia is famously set in one room—in an English country house—in two time periods: the early nineteenth and the late twentieth centuries.
+Arcadia is famously set in one room—in an English country estate—in two time periods: the early 19th and the late 20th centuries.
 The “present-day” characters are either descendants of the historical characters or else scholars investigating their lives.

-In the nineteenth-century plot, Septimus Hodge, literary critic and friend to Lord Byron, is tutor to young Thomasina Coverly.
-The Coverly household is convulsing with a series of sexual misadventures, in which Hodge himself is involved—as well as Byron (who remains offstage).
-But ideas occupy the foreground: first, the house’s garden is being renovated by the landscape architect Noakes, who proposes to transform its well-ordered eighteenth-century Classicism into a chaotic Romantic-Gothic monstrosity; second and relatedly, it appears that Thomasina has intuited the future development of science and mathematics away from Newtonian determinism and toward chaos theory, fractals, and the second law of thermodynamics.
+In the 19th-century plot, Septimus Hodge, literary critic and friend to Lord Byron, is tutoring young Thomasina Coverly at the Croom estate, while the Coverly household is occupied with a series of sexual misadventures, in which Hodge himself, as well as the offstage Byron, are involved.
+But ideas occupy the foreground: first, the estate’s garden is being renovated by the landscape architect Noakes, who proposes to transform its well-ordered 18th-century Classicism into a chaotic Romantic-Gothic monstrosity; second and relatedly, it appears that the prodigy Thomasina has intuited the future development of science and mathematics away from Newtonian determinism and toward chaos theory, fractals, and the second law of thermodynamics.

-In the twentieth-century plot, the flashy bombastic Oxford don Bernard Nightingale arrives at the Croom estate to try to prove his theory that Lord Byron fought a duel there and killed a man, thus precipitating his flight from England.
-In this scholarly endeavor he must match wits with the more reserved bestselling history writer, Hannah Jarvis, who wants to write her next book about the legendary hermit who lived in the Romantic hermitage that Noakes placed in the estate’s garden.
-Along the way, these two historians—along with the latter-day Coverlys, one of whom is a mathematician—discover Septimus’s and Thomasina’s papers and find themselves involved in the same debates over free will and determinism, chaos and order, Classicism and Romanticism as their predecessors nearly two centuries before.
+In the 20th-century plot, a flashy and bombastic Oxford don, Bernard Nightingale, arrives at the estate to try to prove his theory that Lord Byron fought a duel there and killed a man, which forced his flight from England.
+In this scholarly endeavor, Nightingale matches wits with a more reserved bestselling history writer, Hannah Jarvis.
+Hannah wants to write her next book about the legendary hermit who lived in the Romantic hermitage that Noakes placed in the estate’s garden back in the 19th century.
+Along the way, these two historians—along with the latter-day Coverlys, one of whom is a mathematician—discover Septimus’s and Thomasina’s papers and find themselves involved in the same debates over free will and determinism, chaos and order, Classicism and Romanticism as their predecessors nearly 200 years before.

 THOMASINA: Our Mr Chater has written a poem?